 The Unity Coins (also known as Las Arras or Arrhae) is a traditional element of Filipino Catholic weddings that originated from Spain.

-In Catholic ceremonies, sponsors present the wedding officiator with 13 coins, which represent Jesus Christ and his 12 apostles.
-In non-denominational weddings, the coin ceremony represents the couple’s sharing of worldly goods, and their promise to support one another for richer or poorer.
+In Catholic ceremonies, a Coin Bearer or Sponsor presents the wedding officiant with 13 coins, which represent Jesus Christ and his 12 apostles.
+In non-denominational weddings, the coin ceremony represents the couple's sharing of worldly goods, and their promise to support one another for richer or poorer.

-Though this is conventionally a Catholic tradition, we encourage you to incorporate the Arras and our ceremony accessories into your wedding day, no matter your religious background.
+Though the coin ceremony is conventionally a Catholic tradition, we encourage you to incorporate Filipino ceremony accessories into your wedding, no matter your religious background.

 How To Incorporate It Into Your Wedding

-In traditional Filipino weddings, the Sponsors present the officiant with the Arras, who blesses the coins.
-The officiant then gives the coins to the groom, who trickles them into the bride's hands as a sign of his promise to support her and her family.
+In traditional Filipino weddings, the Coin Bearer presents the officiant with the Arras, who blesses the coins.
+The officiant then gives the coins to the groom, who trickles them into the bride's hands as a sign of his promise to support her and their family.

-Today, financial responsibilities are generally shared between both individuals.
+Today, financial responsibilities are generally shared between two individuals.
 In this case, the first individual trickles the coins into their partner's hands, who then does the same.
+Read more about Filipino Wedding Traditions